openedx/open-edx-proposals/oeps/oep-0042-arch-authentication.rst

 OAuth2 and JWTs
 ---------------

-The currently supported and recommended method of authentication and authorization is an OAuth 2.0 implementation using JSON web tokens (JWTs) as OAuth tokens.
+The currently supported and recommended method of authentication is an OAuth 2.0 implementation using `JSON Web Tokens (JWTs)`_ as OAuth tokens.

 Here are a variety of details around this decision:

-* Standardize on the Django OAuth Toolkit (DOT) library to support our OAuth2 implementation.
+* Standardize on the `Django OAuth Toolkit (DOT) library`_ to support our OAuth2 implementation.

   * Read the `ADR on Django OAuth Toolkit (DOT)`_.